onera/Cassiopee/Geom/doc/source/Geom.rst

     Return the curvature angle of a curve a.

+    Exists also as in place version (_getCurvatureAngle) that modifies a and returns None.

     :param a: 1D mesh
     :type a: [array, list of arrays] or [pyTree, base, zone, list of zones]
     :return: the curvature angle named 'angle'.